JaleelADA/Jaleel.tech/README.md

 # Jaleel.tech
 This is the repo for my official website!
+This is also an updated version my landingpage repo, which was my first website!

+## Featues
+- abo
+-